freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 Get a working portable Python/Git/Java environment on Windows in **SECONDS** without having local administrator, regardless of your broken Python environment.
 Our open-source script downloads directly from proper sources without any binaries.
 While the code may not be perfect, it includes many useful PowerShell tricks.

-* Run Android apps and pentest in without the adware and malware of BlueStacks or NOX.
+* Run Android apps and pentest without the adware and malware of BlueStacks or NOX.
 * Run BloodHound Active Directory auditing tool
 * AUTOMATIC1111  Stable Diffusion web UI A browser interface based on Gradio library for Stable Diffusion
 * AutoGPT  ( Setup for Pay as you go gpt3-turbo https://platform.openai.com/account/usage )

+### How it works:

+* Temporarily resets your windows $PATH environment variable to fix any issues with existing python/java installation
+* Build a working Python environment in seconds using a tiny 16 meg nuget.org Python binary and portable PortableGit.
+Our solution doesn't require a package manager like Anaconda.

 I would like to make it even easier to use but I don't want to spend more time developing it if nobody is going to use it!
 Please let me know if you like it and open bugs/suggestions/feature request etc!

 ![image](https://user-images.githubusercontent.com/4307863/236506844-b2f3583e-496e-4775-81e6-2e4f2d558988.png)

 ### Requirements: